iSPIRT/depa-training/scenarios/brats/README.md

 - `preprocess-brats-a, preprocess-brats-b, preprocess-brats-c`: Containers that pre-process the individual MRI datasets
 - `brats-model-save`: Container that saves the base model to be trained.

-Alternatively, you can pull and use pre-built container images from the ispirt container registry by setting the following environment variable.
-Docker hub has started throttling which may effect the upload/download time, especially when images are bigger size.
+Alternatively, you can pull and use pre-built container images from the iSPIRT container registry by setting the following environment variable.
+Docker hub has started throttling which may affect the upload/download time, especially when images are bigger size.
 So, It is advisable to use other container registries.
 We are using Azure container registry (ACR) as shown below:

 ```bash
 export CONTAINER_REGISTRY=ispirt.azurecr.io